 America's 'Complacent Class': How Self-Segregation Is Leading To Stagnation

-In a new book, The Complacent Class, economist Tyler Cowen argues the country is standing still.
+In a new book, The Complacent Class, economist Tyler Cowen argues that the United States is standing still.

 People have grown more risk averse and are reluctant to switch jobs or move to another state, he says, and the desire to innovate — to grow and change — has gone away.